 The LP2844 Zebra Printer is a very common direct transfer printer used in shipping locations around the world.

 Direct transfer printing is what a lot of smaller thermal printers do such as your FedEx and UPS self-service Kiosks.
 Direct thermal is also used in POS environments such as retail as well because the receipt tape can be produced very cheaply resulting in print-out receipts that are 1/100th of a penny per print.
 Instead of thermal transfer printing which applies wax to the label direct transfer simply applies heat to a heat-sensitive paper which will force it to change its pigmentation.
-Since they do not require an extra feed path for the wax roll direct transfer printers can have a much smaller footprint and have less problems go wrong with paper path and loading.
+Since they do not require an extra feed path for the wax roll direct transfer printers can have a much smaller footprint and have fewer problems go wrong with paper path and loading.
 Since you’re just buying the direct transfer paper it’s far cheaper.
 However, the downside of direct transfer is your printed labels will not last as long in the sunlight or in any warm environment (ever have a UPS box that looked very faded after a few years?) .
-Another downside of direct thermal is if you purchase poor quality labels with a non-existent wax coating it can actually eat away your print head like sand paper.
-Resulting in your print head life only getting 1/10th the amount of print jobs out of it if you actually paid for good quality labels.
+Another downside of direct thermal is if you purchase poor quality labels with a non-existent wax coating it can actually eat away your print head like sandpaper.
+Resulting in your print head life only getting 1/10th the number of print jobs out of it if you actually paid for good quality labels.

 A thermal printer health check.